roitraining/kbernetes-onboard/setup/README.md

     - commits changes, creats a repo in your project and pushes the modified code and instructions
     - Deploys the app to AppEngine so that you can use it to create some content for the website before the onboard.

-11. Run the following commands to run the setup script
+8. Makes sure you are in the setup directory and run the following commands to run the setup script

 chmod +x setup.sh
 ./setup.sh